 To make sure that the general damages head of the claim is appropriate for the level of injury you’ve experienced, you’ll be invited to a medical assessment as part of your claim.
 As well as confirming that your injuries were caused by the accident you were involved in, this assessment will determine any long term effects that your injuries may have on you so that you can be fully compensated.

 Special damages are the part of your claim that will compensate you for any financial losses that you’ve experienced because of your accident.
-This can include things like the time that you’ve had to take off work and even loss of future earnings if your injuries prevent you from working.
+This can include things like the time you’ve had to take off work and even lose future earnings if your injuries prevent you from working.

 It will also include any travel expenses that you’ve incurred because of your injuries, for instance, taxi fares or public transport costs if your injuries prevent you from driving.

 Although treatment for many ailments is available for free on the NHS, you may have had to pay out of pocket for things like medications, fitted hearing aids or a tinnitus masking device to aid you with sleep.
 These kinds of costs can also be included in your claim.